Discover the irresistible rice trinity

 Spanish Paella, the Arabian Kabsa and the Indian Briyani are the 3 dishes.

 One does not realise the links until you look and realise the similarity in intensity of aroma and flavour.
-Not the same taste or texture though, just the level of intensity.
+Somewhat similar in taste, texture but the level of intensity in aroma and richness is at the same overwhelming level. .

 Other popular dishes might be tasty and aromatic but the intensity of these 3 are at another level.